grm34/ZenMaxBuilder/.github/CONTRIBUTING.md

 - Squash your commits into a single commit with git's [interactive rebase](https://help.github.com/en/github/using-git/about-git-rebase).
 - Push your branch to your fork on Github, the remote `origin`.
 - From your fork open a pull request in the correct branch.
-  Target the project's `dev` branch!
+  Target the project's `zmb` branch!
 - Further changes are requested so just push them to your branch.
 - Once the pull request is approved and merged you can pull the changes from `upstream` to your local repo and delete your extra branch(es).